What are you currently reading? Red Notice by Bill Browder, The Great Believers by Rebecca Makkai.

 What are you currently reading?
 Normal People by Sally Rooney, Transcription by Kate Atkinson, Just Mercy by Bryan Stevenson

 Which book(s) do you wish you had represented?

 What’s important/interesting for potential clients to know about you and what you’re looking for?
-When it comes to fiction, I truly run on emotion and instinct (when it hits, it hits hard).
-I always know that I need (because it feels like that) to work with a particular author when I get so lost in a manuscript that I start having imaginary editorial discussions with the author in my mind.
-Often, I read material that I admire a lot–but it’s only when I feel that passion and connection (for the writing, for the story, for the potential) that I feel I need to represent this person.
+When it comes to fiction, I truly run on emotion and instinct.
+I always know when a manuscript is a good fit when I start having imaginary editorial discussions with the author in my mind before I even speak with them on the phone.
 With non-fiction projects, I’m looking for a similar level of passion and connection to the material but also to the subject matter–I like to work with people who are particularly insightful and who write really well about things that I care deeply about (or who write so well that they make me care deeply about things I didn’t think I cared about before).
-I particulary look for books that take me into unfamiliar worlds, or force me to look at the world differently—oh and I love to laugh–it’s hard to write funny–and I’m a sucker for funny.
+I particularly look for books that take me into unfamiliar worlds, or force me to look at the world differently.

 What are you NOT looking for?
-I’m not looking for genre fiction, children’s books, YA, poetry, spiritual or religious books.
+Genre fiction, YA, spiritual or religious books.

 What are you currently reading?
 Quiet by Susan Cain, Am I There Yet? by Mari Andrew.